CharuGupta-eng/vsdOSPowerCalc/README.md

 # Inputs for Python Power Tool
  First input is spice netlist.
 While executing script some more inputs are taken such as
-    Name of Supply Voltage
+   1. Name of Supply Voltage

-    Node name of Supply Voltage
+   2. Node name of Supply Voltage

-    For synchronous circuit time perod of clock and for asynchronous minimum time period among all input pulse
+   3. For synchronous circuit time perod of clock and for asynchronous minimum time period among all input pulse.

+   4. User has to remove all non constant voltage sources from the netlist for leakage power.

 # Python Power tool with example
-   First download or clone this repository.
+   1.First download or clone this repository.

-   To see circuit diagrams of scheamtic, go to images and there are images of circuit by their names.
+   2.To see circuit diagrams of scheamtic, go to images and there are images of circuit by their names.

 # Python Power Tool Outputs interpretation
   Both leakage and average switching power are displayed in Watts.
   After running POW.py for average power clculation poweranalysis.cir and Leakage.py for leakage power calculation powerleakage.cir file are added   in your system.
 These are modified netlist for power calculation.